 - Enter a use case name, a short code, details of the author, and – in the Description folder – the objective of carrying out the use case.
 In the Actors folder, you should also add one or more roles that constitute the actors for this use case.

-- Click on the Add button in the environment table, and select an environment to situate the use case in.
+- Click on the Add button in the environment card, and select an environment to situate the use case in.
 This will add the new environment to the environment list.

 - In the Preconditions folder, enter any pre-conditions that need to hold in this context of use before the use case begins.